thigg/sailing-the-flood-to-java/README.md

  - field tiles that are harder to transform. e.g. switch color on first break

 ## Building
+### Prerequisites
+You'll need graalvm working on your phone.
+See [sailing-to-coffee](https://github.com/thigg/sailing-to-coffee) for further instructions.

+1. run `git submodule init` in this repo
+1. install  `pkcon install gcc glibc-devel zlib-devel libstdc++-static` to your aarch64 phone
+2. download graalvm to your phone

+### Building

 The java part needs to be built first.
 Adjust the [compile.sh script](java-part/compile.sh) to your needs.
 You'll need the prequesits (graal native) on your phone.
 Cross compilation is not yet possible with graal native.